-No impacts to Bald Eagles are anticipated under the No Action Alternative.
+There are no Bald Eagle nests within 660' of the proposed project area.
+Thus, no impacts to Bald Eagles are anticipated under the No Action Alternative.

 There is one known nest in the vicinity of Wood River near Mel Price Locks and Dam, which is approximately 2.4 miles from the proposed project area.
 It was last used in 2018.
+Thus, no impacts to Bald Eagles are anticipated under the Sewer Separation Alternative.

-Because the proposed action is expected to take several years to complete, and there is the potential for conditions to change with regard to nest trees, the District would continue to evaluate potential impacts to the Bald Eagle as design plans are developed and would coordinate in this regard with the U.S. Fish and Wildlife Service.
+Because the proposed action is expected to take several years to complete, and there is the potential for conditions to change with regard to nest trees, the District would continue to evaluate potential impacts to the Bald Eagle as design plans are developed.
+In the event that a bald eagle nest is observed within 660' of the proposed action areas, the U.S. Fish and Wildlife Service would be contacted immediately.